Evexi/Evexi/readme.md

 ### Packaging

 A '.zip' application must not contain hidden files and consist of a flat structure (no nested directories for SSSP2).
+The index.html should be in the root of the zip.
 A zip should contain at least an index.html file in the root level.

 ````bash
 Archive:  fs-240.zip